 6. Shop at the Nairobi Maasai Market

-The vibrant Maasai Market is a treat for the eyes, from its colourful paintings, clothes, and fabrics to its beautiful handmade crafts.
+The vibrant Maasai Market is a treat for the eyes, from its colourful paintings, clothes and fabrics to its beautiful handmade crafts.
 It is a perfect place for visitors to purchase souvenirs and gifts.
 The location of the market is flexible since the market moves around, and it does not gather on Monday.
 However, on Tuesdays, you can find it at Kijabe Street opposite the Norfolk Hotel, on Wednesdays, near the airport at the Capital Centre on Mombasa Road, Thursdays at the Shopping Mall Nakumatt Junction and on Fridays, at the upper car park in Gigiri.
-On Saturdays, head to the area behind the Hilton Hotel at the high court parking lot in the city centre and on Sundays, you can wander around it at Hurlingham’s Yaya Centre.
+On Saturdays, head to the area behind the Hilton Hotel at the high court parking lot in the city centre while on Sundays, you can wander around it at Hurlingham’s Yaya Centre.

 Recommended Safari: Tanzanian Family Adventure